-What you need to do is get clear on your niche – the target population you wish to serve.
+The first thing you need to do is get clear on your niche – the target population you wish to serve.
+It’s hard to explain how you can help people if you don’t first identify who you can help.
 Clearly explain the results you provide and make sure you have effective treatment programs for the problems of your target market.

 Tip #2: Deliver Tangible, Specific, Measurable Results!

 It’s simple really: the more you focus on the practical, tangible results that clients get from working with you, the more clients you’ll have to work with!
 Even if you offer a less tangible wellness service, such as energy healing, counseling or intuitive readings, you can still focus on the tangible results that show up for your clients.
 You simply need to focus on the impact your service has on your clients’ lives – health, family life, work, finances, relationships, opportunities – everything.